tydeno/Ploto/README.md

 > Can I shut down the script when I dont want Ploto to spawn more Plots?

 Yep.
 The individual Chia Plot Jobs wont be affected by that.

+# Knowns Bugs and Limitations
+Ploto has its bugs and limitations here and there.

+These are known:
+* Only works when plotting in root of drives
+* Can only display PLotJobs that have been spawned using PlotoSpawner
+* Using the -PerfCounter param on Get-PlotoJobs takes a while to load